ningyu1991/ScalableGANFingerprints/README.md

   --resolution 128
   ```

 - [LSUN Cat](http://dl.yf.io/lsun/objects/).
 Similarly, we use the first 50k images at the original 256x256 size.
-To prepare the dataset, first download and extract the images to `lsun_cat`, then run
+To prepare the dataset, first download and extract the png images to `lsun_cat`, then run
   ```
   python3 dataset_tool.py create_from_images \
   datasets/lsun_cat_50k_256x256 \